sylhare/sylhare.github.io/_posts/2021-02-21-Modern-era-js.md

 Array.prototype.sort = function () { return this.sort((a, b) => a - b) }
 ```

-Take that JavaScript, finally the sort I wanted!
-But what if somebody start messing around?! 😱 <br>
+Take that JavaScript, finally the sort I wanted! _But..._ what if somebody starts messing around?! 😱 <br>
 That could trigger unexpected behaviour, like modifying already existing prototypes.

 So to remedy, you can use `Object.freeze(obj)` where `obj` is the object you want to block from having its prototype modified.